 Re-reading my report at the end of my first term at Roundhay, I see I had done much better than I had expected, especially in the subjects I disliked.
 The report of my Form Master, TP Blackburn BA, stated: "He has shown reasonable progress on the whole during the term but I do feel that more consistent application would be desirable."
 I thought that write-up was a bit mean.
 The Head Master, Mr BA Farrow MA, did not make any comment on my report.

-That is my first report from Roundhay School.
+Above: My first report from Roundhay School.
 Note that 'HP' reported that I had made fair progress at Swimming.
 Sadly, that was a gross exaggeration because I still could not swim at all - and, what's more, no-one had made any attempt to teach me!

 In spite of the superb sports fields and gymnasium, sport was a problem for me at Roundhay as it had been at QEGS.
 Wednesday afternoons were devoted to what the school called "Compulsory Sport" and all boys had to take part.
 I remember saying to a member of the P Ed staff on one occasion that 'compulsory sport' was a contradictio in terminis - a Latin expression that I had learned at QEGS.
 The P Ed chap was not impressed - especially as I had to translate the phrase for him.
 I have often wondered what he said to his colleagues when he was next in the Staff Common Room.